 After its editions of London, New York, and Masters, it will open its new station just seven days after the end of the Mexican Zona Maco, the largest trade show in Latin America.

-Los Angeles will be attended by heavyweights such as Marian Goodman, Gagosian, David Zwirner and Lisson, all absent this year in Mexico.
+Los Angeles will be attended by heavyweights such as Marian Goodman, Gagosian, David Zwirner, and Lisson, all absent this year in Mexico.

 "It's a challenge (for Zona Maco)," says Ercilia Gómez Maqueo, an expert economist in the art market, who does not fail to point out an intention to draw the dates of both meetings in the same area of influence.
-"Obviously they are pulling at important galleries (that) are going to try, to see".
+"They are pulling at important galleries (that) are going to try, to see".

-Frieze selected and invited more than 70 international exhibitors to settle in Hollywood's Paramount studios.
+Frieze selected and invited more than 70 international exhibitors to settle in Hollywood's Paramount Studios.
 OMR and Kurimanzutto come from Mexico.

 It includes a program of conferences and artist projects, under the executive direction of Bettina Korek, founder of the ForYourArt and who was in charge of the gallery program of Pacific Standard Time: LA / LA of the Getty Foundation, which gave greater visibility to Los Angeles as a city of art.